 Allow 2 eggs per person

-If you leave the eggs in the saucepan after the ten minutes is up, they will continue to cook.
-In order to prevent this, you need to act promptly.
+If you leave the eggs in the pan after the ten minutes is up, they will continue to cook.
+To prevent this, you need to act promptly.
 Fill a second saucepan half full of cold water.
 Take the eggs out of the boiling water and plunge them into the pan or bowl of cold water.
 This has the effect of making the white and yolk of the boiled egg contract slightly.
 The shell itself remains unchanged.
 It is only the inside of the egg that contracts.

 Heart Shaped Boiled Eggs for Your Valentine

 What Can You Add to the Water to Make Peeling Easy?

 Some people recommend adding a little baking soda (about 1/2 teaspoon or a little less) to the water while boiling.
 They say it makes it easier to peel the eggs later on.
 Apparently the pH of the white of very fresh eggs is slightly acidic which causes it to adhere to the shell membrane more tightly.
 By adding a little bicarb of soda to the cooking water, you are increasing the pH, and so make removing the shells easier.

 In reality, unless you keep your own hens, the eggs you buy from a store are already more than a day old, and so the pH level of the white is not an issue.

 How Many Eggs a Day is it Safe to Eat?

 Eggs are the ultimate convenience food.
 They come ready wrapped in a biodegradable, recyclable shell.
 They are versatile, taste good, and are easy to cook.
 They are a cheap source of protein, calcium as well as vitamins A and D. The NHS (National Health Service in the UK) says there is no recommended limit on how many eggs people should eat.
 Eggs can be part of a healthy balanced diet, but it's best to cook them without adding salt or fat.
 For example: